ptabasso2/oteljavalab/section00/README.md

 # OpenTelemetry collector contrib installation guide

-This guide provides detailed steps to install the OpenTelemetry Collector Contrib on an Ubuntu host.
+This guide provides detailed steps to install the OpenTelemetry collector contrib.

 The OpenTelemetry collector is a core component of the OpenTelemetry observability framework, designed to collect, process, and export telemetry data such as metrics, traces, and logs.